zotonic/zotonic/doc/ref/actions/action_dialog_duplicate_rsc.rst

 .. include:: meta-dialog_duplicate_rsc.rst

+Open a dialog to duplicate the current :term:`resource` with a new id and title.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation